Buick Electra: Sixth generation (1985–1990)

 For its sixth and final generation, GM downsized the 1985 Electra, using the company's newly developed C platform shared with the Oldsmobile 98 and the Cadillac Deville as well as their variants.
 Beginning with 1985 models, these were GM's first front-drive, transverse-engine, full-size cars — offered in two- and four-door sedan body styles.
-Launched in April 1984, the 6th generation Electra was marketed briefly alongside its rear-wheel drive predecessor, which ended production the same month.
+Launched in April 1984, the sixth-generation Electra was marketed briefly alongside its rear-wheel drive predecessor, which ended production the same month.

-The C platform was essentially identical to GM's H platform, shared with the Buick Lesabre (1986–1999), Oldsmobile 88 (1986–1999) and Pontiac Bonneville (1987-1999).
+The C platform was essentially identical to GM's H platform, shared with the Buick LeSabre, Oldsmobile 88 and Pontiac Bonneville.

 Using unibody rather than body-on-frame construction, the sixth generation was significantly shorter (24 inches), narrower, lighter (604 lbs) and more fuel efficient than the previous generation — nearly matching the key interior dimension of their predecessors, losing only one cubic foot of interior volume while providing a more nearly flat passenger compartment floor.
-Automotive journalist for Popular Science, Jim Dunne, nonetheless noted the cars did feel smaller inside; they featured thinner front seats and more tumblehome, thereby locating the side glass as well as the windshield closer to passengers.
+Jim Dunne, an automotive journalist for Popular Science magazine, nonetheless noted that the cars did feel smaller inside; they featured thinner front seats and more tumblehome, thereby locating the side glass as well as the windshield closer to passengers.

-Introduced in early 1984, for model year 1985, the line was offered in three trim levels: Electra (300, 380 or 430 correlating to engine displacement); Park Avenue, the luxury variant; and the T-Type, a more sporty variant.
+Introduced in early 1984 for the 1985 model year, it was offered in three trim levels: Electra (300, 380 or 430 correlating to engine displacement); Park Avenue, the luxury variant; and the T-Type, a more sporty variant.
 In 1989, Buick would introduce the Park Avenue Ultra, a more luxurious trim variant.
 Engines initially included a 3L Buick V6; 3.8L Buick V6, and 4.3L Oldsmobile diesel V6.
 By model year 1986, Buick would offer only one engine, the 3.8L V6 — which would continue to evolve as the sole engine for the Electra line.

-Standard features included a four-speed automatic transmission with overdrive; multi-port (later, sequential) fuel injection with mass airflow sensor; four wheel-independent suspension, marketed as Dynaride; 14-inch steel wheels with covers; power windows; air conditioning; rack and pinion steering; and electronic fuel door release.
+Standard features included a four-speed automatic transmission with overdrive; multi-port (later sequential) fuel injection with mass airflow sensor; four wheel-independent suspension, marketed as Dynaride; 14-inch steel wheels with covers; power windows; air conditioning; rack and pinion steering; and electronic fuel door release.
 Park Avenue trim included coach lamps, cruise control, acoustics package, electric door locks and trunk release.
 T-Type trim included the 3.8-liter engine; upgraded, firm suspension marketed as Grand Touring suspension, ceiling console, quartz analog gage cluster, black-wall radial all season tires, re-calibrated steering, 15-inch alloy wheels, 45/45 bucket front seats with floor console; leather-wrapped steering wheel; and passenger assist straps.